Getting your Trinity Audio player ready... |

 GRE RC and CR passages are somewhat shorter, on average, than GMAT RC and CR passages.

-It’s also important to keep in mind that shorter doesn’t always equal easier.
+It’s also important to keep in mind that shorter doesn’t always mean easier.
 Yes, you may have to spend less time, on average, reading GRE passages.
-However, even a passage of fewer than 150 words on the GRE can be quite dense, using complex vocabulary and sentence structures.
+However, even a passage of fewer than 150 words on the GRE can be quite dense, using complex vocabulary and sentence structure.

 In fact, GRE passages can employ more literary or lyrical styles that you won’t see on the GMAT.
 GMAT passages tend to be a bit “dryer” and more “mechanical” in their style and structure.